qq831799/developer-zone/docs/Create a Plugin.md

 1 directory, 7 files
 ```

-What online installer install a Plugin just extract the Plugin Package and run the `install_plugIN.sh`, On the other side, run `uninstall_plugIN.sh` when uninstall.
+What Plugin Installer Script install a Plugin just extract the Plugin Package and run the `install_plugIN.sh`, On the other side, run `uninstall_plugIN.sh` when uninstall.

 Next, Let's find out how to implement `install_plugIN.sh` and `uninstall_plugIN.sh`.
 Check out the hello Plugin working directory.